 The rain had been a steady downpour, not a thunderstorm.
 There had been no thunder or lightning at all that day.
 It was just an all-day drenching rain so, having thunder and lightning make a perfectly timed entrance would be the icing on the cake.

 ‘Okay, here goes,’ I said.

-To make it even less likely to be discounted as coincidence, I yelled, ‘God, please send thunder and lightning within two minutes!’
+Feeling inspired to make it even less likely to be discounted as a coincidence, I yelled, ‘God, please send thunder and lightning within two minutes!’

 Once inside, I asked who was ready to give their heart to God.
-Three of the five raised their hands, and we prayed together and asked to be included in the Lamb’s Book of Life.
+Three of the five raised their hands, and we prayed together and asked that they be included in the Lamb’s Book of Life.